dangyajun/libunistd/README.md

 ## History

 Libunistd was originally created to port Linux CinePaint to Windows in 2002.
 CinePaint is an open source HDR paint application used in making motion pictures, including the _Harry Potter_ and _Lord of the Rings_ films.
 Libunistd later moved from SourceForge to github and has been continuously improved, with more and more BSD and System V calls added.

+CinePaint program director Robin Rowe created the Windows port of CinePaint, but considered it poor design that he had \#ifdef _WIN32 sprinkled in application code.
+The POSIX compatibility code was spun off, separated to hide the Windows bits behind the Linux API calls, as libunistd.

+Years later, a major maker of U.S. traffic lights and the Linux safety-critical embedded software to control them, hired Rowe to do code optimization needed to support AI integration and also to create a Windows port so the engineers could in VC++.
+The controller ships as Linux gcc, not Windows.
+However, engineers more comfortable using Visual Studio.
+Being able to do development and initial testing on Windows is convenient and increased productivity.

+A company that uses libunistd reached out with a few patches, but pretty much all of libunistd was coded by Rowe.

 ## Press About Libunistd...